joedougherty/distractinator/README.md

 You will be walked through a few steps to ensure the script can communicate with your receiver.
 The setup process will also copy an example config file to your home directory, at `~/.distractinator.conf`.

+### If You Encounter a Permissions Issue During setup###
+The default permissions on the device may not allow for reading and writing.
+If the setup process asks you to check the permissions on the device, try the following:

+    $ sudo usermod -aG dialout $USER
+    $ newgrp dialout

+After these commands have been run, call `distractd` once again.

 ### Specifying a logfile: ###
 By default, the log messages will print to stdout.
 You can specify a logfile location with the --log argument.